IRS Form 1099-NEC and 1099-MISC: Rules and ExceptionsJan 18, 2020

 The following less common payments are also exempt from issuing a Form 1099-MISC.
 See the IRS Instructions for more details.

-Regardless of the IRS filing deadlines, you are expected to furnish the person or entity you paid with a statement or a copy of the Form 1099-MISC by January 31st of the year following the year the payments are made, unless that date falls on a weekend or federal holiday.
-This provides the recipient time to review it before filing their own tax returns.
+You are expected to file and furnish the person or entity you paid with a statement or a copy of the Form 1099-MISC by January 31st of the year following the year the payments are made, unless that date falls on a weekend or federal holiday.
+This provides the recipient time to review the form before filing their own tax returns.
 1099-NEC forms for 2023 payments are due to the IRS on January 31, 2024.

 How to file